Skip to main content

 The Real Fault Line

-In the context of Trump's generally deregulatory, "hands-off" approach to AI development, this new EO marks a notable turn toward greater US government concern for the safety and security implications associated with continued AI maturation and sophistication — arriving against a backdrop of growing concern about the cybersecurity implications associated with the offensive capabilities of newly released frontier models.
+Trump's approach to AI development has generally been deregulatory and hands-off.
+Against that backdrop, this new EO marks a notable turn — toward greater US government concern for the safety and security implications of continued AI maturation.

 The order's voluntary framing insulates it from "pre-clearance" attacks legally.
 But the power to designate a model as "covered" via classified criteria, combined with government control over who joins the "trusted partner" list, creates a chokepoint that doesn't need to be mandatory to be effective.